zeth/ainod/docs/faq.rst

 Why does ainod not support other operating systems
 --------------------------------------------------

-Currently ainod makes no attempt at supporting other operating systems.
+Right now, for ease of development, ainod makes no attempt at supporting other operating systems.
 Firstly, it is easier to get the overall design first without adding until later all the 'if Linux do this, if Windows do that' checks.

 However, there is nothing really stopping us adding other operating systems except time and available test hardware.
 Support for other